AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51120-graphql-get-requests-cache-not-cleared-for-cms-pages.md

 description: Apply the ACSD-51120 patch to fix the Adobe Commerce issue where GraphQL GET request cache is not cleared for CMS pages that contain CMS blocks.
 ---

-# ACSD-51120: GraphQL GET requests cache not cleared for CMS pages that contain CMS blocks
+# ACSD-51120: GraphQL GET request cache not cleared for CMS pages that contain CMS blocks

 The ACSD-51120 patch fixes the issue where GraphQL GET request cache is not cleared for CMS pages that contain CMS blocks that are updated via a staging update.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
 The patch ID is ACSD-51120.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.